secured-git/secured-git/README.md

 # 💫 About Me:
-<br>    Software and Cybersecurity Student: Passionate about creating secure and efficient technological solutions.<br>    Problem-Solving: Skilled in tackling complex challenges and finding innovative solutions.<br>    Database Security: Focused on ensuring the integrity and confidentiality of data.<br>    Project Management: Proficient in planning, executing, and delivering projects on time and within scope.<br>    Secured Web and App Development: Dedicated to developing secure and user-friendly web applications.<br>    DApp Development: Interested in leveraging blockchain technology to build decentralized applications.<br>
+Passionate about software development and cybersecurity, I specialize in solving complex challenges related to database security, project management, and the development of secure web applications and decentralized applications (DApps).
+My journey in the tech field has been fueled by a strong commitment to delivering robust, efficient, and secure solutions

 # 💻 Tech Stack: